ABOUT

 2. What inspires you to make art ?

-Creation, the physical environment, the sea : how it moves, it’s power, shapes and ever changing forms, the weather, the light, the colours, shapes and textures of the clouds, history, ships, yachting, the people I meet, the books I read, personal memories, objects, tools and ephemera.
+The environment, the SEA : how it moves, it’s power, shapes and ever changing forms, the WEATHER, the LIGHT, the colours, shapes and textures of the clouds, history, ships, yachting, the PEOPLE I meet, the books I read, personal memories, objects, tools and ephemera.

 3. What does your work signify or represent ?